alperturkyilmaz/loadbalancer/README.md

 List<Provider> providerList = new ArrayList<>();
 loadBalancer.register(providerList);

-//Make request to the loadbalancer
+//Make request to the loadbalancer,since there is no provider to process the request, a null respose will be returned.
 String response = loadBalancer.get();
 ...